 by the flash unit.
 That fration is equal to the nominal exposure time

 (t) divided by the time (T+t) during which stroboscopic

 illumation must be maintained because part of the image sensor is exposed.

 To compute the latter duration, we assume the flashes have negligible duration.

 The time it takes for one curtain to travel the focal plane is then

 seen to be equal to the shortest shutter time which ensure that the entire

-sensor is exposed at some instance.
+sensor is exposed at once.
 This is a critical characteristic

 of the camera which is well advertised as the fastest shutter speed at which